 The City entered into a long-term contract with the Royal Canadian Mounted Police (RCMP) for the provision of police services effective October 1, 1994.
 Under the terms of this contract, the City is responsible for 90% of policing costs.
-The 2024 estimated cost of this contract is \$12,626,728
+The 2025 estimated cost of this contract is \$14,589,120.

 On February 7, 2013, the City entered into a purchase of service agreement with the YMCA/YWCA of Greater Victoria to provide access for Langford residents to an aquatic facility to be built in Langford.
 The City agreed to pay \$750,000 per year to be indexed by population every two years from the opening date to a maximum of \$950,000 per year for a period of 25 years.
 In 2023, the City agreed to increase this amount by an additional \$950,000.

-In 2023, the City entered into agreements for various property purchases.
-The estimated commitment as of December 31, 2023 is \$637,873.
+On December 17, 2024, the City entered into an agreement to purchase the building, which the YMCA/YWCA of Greater Victoria occupies, for a cost of \$35,000,000.
+The City's annual obligation under the purchase of service agreement ceased at March 31, 2025, the date building ownership transferred to the City.
+In connection with this purchase, the City secured \$20,000,000 in debt from the Municipal Financing Authority in March 2025.